-What is the Cash-Out Retirement Plan?
+What is the Fixed Term Retirement Plan?

-The Cash-Out Retirement Plan is a fixed term contract that pays you a regular income over a term of between 3 and 40 years.
-You pay us a lump sum and we then commit to pay you a regular income monthly, quarterly, half yearly or yearly over a fixed term of your choice.
+The Fixed Term Retirement Plan is a contract that pays you regular income payments (if chosen) over a term of between three and 40 years, with a fixed maturity payment at the end of the term.
+You pay us a lump sum and we then commit to pay you a regular income either monthly, quarterly, half yearly or yearly over a fixed term of your choice.
+We will then pay a fixed maturity value at the end of the term.

-The minimum you can contribute is £10,000, by transferring your existing pension plan.
+The minimum you can contribute is £10,000, by transferring your existing pension pot.

-Income will be paid to you over the term of the plan, but once the plan comes to an end, there is no maturity value and there'll be no further payments.
 When you take out the plan you become a member of the Legal & General Retirement Pension Scheme.
 This is an HM Revenue & Customs (HMRC) UK Registered Pension Scheme.